-- Have completed at least 33 credits with a GPA of 2.7 or better - Submit a proposal to the division head during the week prior to registration for the term in which the independent study is to occur. - Submit an independent study card (signed by the division head and instructor) to the College Office. - The student and the instructor will complete a syllabus which will be submitted to the office before or during registration.
+- Have completed at least 33 credits with a GPA of 2.7 or better - Submit a proposal to the division head during the week prior to registration for the term in which the independent study is to occur. - Submit an independent study card (signed by the division head and instructor) to be reviewed by the Academic Dean (College Office). - The student and the instructor will complete a syllabus which will be submitted to the office before or during registration.